 SCADA is a supervisory control and data acquisition software.
-The HMI SCADA systems collects industrial PLC equipment information in real-time.
-Monitoring data, controlling setpoints, recording in a database, generating reports and processing specific applications scripts.
+The HMI SCADA systems gathers industrial PLC (programmable logic controller) equipment data in real-time inside the architecture of a ICS (Industrial Control System).
+The goal is to monitor data, process control, record industrial gathered information in a database, generate reports and execute specific applications.

 List of some SCADA software:

 Automation also has come to optimize and make jobs easier inside the industry.
 SCADA systems helps both the operator and the manager to control the process.
 Several repetitive tasks are automated and more time is left for decision tasks.
 SCADA in industrial automation is widely used.
 When talking about industrial automation, PLC, HMI, is also usually involved an SCADA system.
 SCADA is a supervisory system where real-time industry information is gathered through a communication network.
 The equipment in a factory may have a communication ability.
 It allows PLC equipment to send the data acquisition to computers in a company.
 These computers, that have a SCADA system installed, allow you to receive the data acquisition from the equipment.